eyherabh/zstd/doc/zstd_compression_format.md

 skippable frames contain no data and can be used for metadata.

 ## Zstandard frames
-The structure of a single Zstandard frame is following:
+The structure of a single Zstandard frame is the following:

 | `Magic_Number` | `Frame_Header` |`Data_Block`| [More data blocks] | [`Content_Checksum`] |
 |:--------------:|:--------------:|:----------:| ------------------ |:--------------------:|